StarCraftFANS/stm32-i2c-24c01c/README.md

 # Resources

 You can also look
-on [How to access I2C EEPROM 24C01C from LC CH341A USB Adapter] to compare this solution to version using USB to I2C Adapter.
+on [How to access I2C EEPROM 24C01C from LC CH341A USB Adapter][How to access I2C EEPROM 24C01C from LC CH341A USB Adapter]
+to compare this solution to version using USB to I2C Adapter.

 [Sigrok PulseView]: https://sigrok.org/wiki/Main_Page